CERT-Polska/n6/docs/src/usage/restapi.md

   it is `n6api.cert.pl` in the case of the CERT Polska's instance of *n6*).
 - **_resource_** identifies the desired scope of data to be retrieved.
   Available *resources* are:
-    - `report/inside` -- events related to the client organization's
+    - `report/inside` -- events related to the client's organization
-      networks/services (only visible for this organization);
+      networks/services (only visible to this organization);
-    - `report/threats` -- events shared with every organization
+    - `report/threats` -- general threat indicators, typically shared
-      (not related to a particular organization's network/service),
-      especially: threat indicators for blocking rules;
+      with other organizations, i.e., not particularly related to the client's organization networks/services; can be useful, e.g., for blocking rules;
     - `search/events` -- global search (*note:* this one is not available in the case of the CERT Polska's instance of *n6*).
 - **_format_** is the requested format, such as `json`, `sjson` or `csv`.